 I’m interested in what Dave Winer does.
 He’s been a part of innovations that are the foundation of the Internet.
 Sure, I don’t exactly agree with his view on comments, but I think he’s an amazing innovator and high on the list of people I’d love to sit down with in person.
 When he released a new tool, Little Outliner, I wanted to take my time to understand what it was, how easy I might learn to use it, what others might think of it and generally let the idea sink in.
 It’s important to let these things sink in when taking a look.

 He’s clearly very fond of the idea of arranging text by way of some sort of structure.
-He’s already created tool that does a similar sort of list making called the OPML Editor.
-There many other examples of these kinds of tools, but on a larger level, the ideas of structured lists in various tools is not new at all.
+He’s already created a tool that does a similar sort of list-making called the OPML Editor.
+There many other examples of these kinds of tools, but on a larger level, the ideas of structured lists in various tools are not new at all.
 I recall using Lotus Notes to develop databases and the tool always forced you to represent items in a hierarchical list.
-Certainly there are ways around that, but the structured list idea is all over the interface of Lotus Notes.
+Certainly, there are ways around that, but the structured list idea is all over the interface of Lotus Notes.

 That structure is also similar to that of what you might see on a hard disk.
-There is a top level, and subordinate levels under that.
+It is top-level, and subordinate levels under that.
 The idea that you control everything from the text to the various levels makes this tool very powerful stuff like making lists.

 The challenge, of course, is that most people aren’t natural list takers.
 At least I think that’s what I see in most people.
 I see countless people looking for ways to be organized for the sake of being organized.
 There are other cases where exposure to this tool will turn many people into list takers.
 Great.
 Many others will probably never grasp the idea of a directory structure; they endlessly hunt for that recently downloaded file in vain.

 In fact, I make outlines every day.
-When I work, reports describe what was done on site and these reports are done using the method of zero barrier.
+When I work, reports describe what was done on-site and these reports are done using the method of zero barriers.
 I generally write this out in text inside my calendar.
-In the past I’ve written these reports on all sorts of devices and places (at one time I used Alfresco and a Blackberry).
+In the past, I’ve written these reports on all sorts of devices and places (at one time I used Alfresco and a Blackberry).
 Just the idea of using characters or indents to create bullet points is the simplest way to outline.

 My reports look like this: